matthewsama17/startup/notes.md

 `git diff SHA SHA` to compare two commits

 `git diff HEAD~1 HEAD` to compare current Head to the preceding commit

+## EC2
+Elastic IP allows you to keep your IP address, even when you turn your server off.

+Elastic IPs cost money, but only when the attached server is off.

+My server's Elastic IP is 3.224.78.77

+You can get to my server by going to [here](http://3.224.78.77)

+I can ssh into my server using the command `ssh -i [key pair file] ubuntu@3.224.78.77`